Murder of Kenyatta Odom: 2023 arrests

-Following the identification of Kenyatta, authorities believed that Evelyn Odom, Kenyatta's mother, and Ulyster Sanders, Evelyn's at-the-time boyfriend were responsible for Kenyatta's death.
-On November 1, 2023, a Dougherty County grand jury indicted now-56-year-old Evelyn and now-61-year-old Sanders on the charges of the felony murder of Kenyatta, first-degree cruelty to children, aggravated battery, concealing the death of Kenyatta, and conspiring to conceal her death.
+Following the identification of Kenyatta, authorities believed that Evelyn Odom, Kenyatta's mother, and Ulyster Sanders, Evelyn's boyfriend at the time, were responsible for Kenyatta's death.
+On November 1, 2023, a Dougherty County grand jury indicted then-56-year-old Evelyn and then-61-year-old Sanders on the charges of the felony murder of Kenyatta, first-degree cruelty to children, aggravated battery, concealing the death of Kenyatta, and conspiring to conceal her death.
 They were arrested on November 9, 2023.

 According to the indictment, Evelyn and Sanders submerged Kenyatta in hot water, seriously disfiguring her legs and feet, which caused her death.
 They then encased her body in concrete and put her in the large television console that was dumped in the woods.
-According to the tipster who led to the suspects' arrests, who was later identified as Evelyn's second cousin, she had been told as a child that the reason she no longer saw Kenyatta was because Kenyatta went to live with her father, but that she "never really believed that story".
-It has been confirmed that Sanders is not Kenyatta's father, and authorities are working to identify her father.
+According to the tipster who led to the suspects' arrests, who was later identified as Evelyn's second cousin, she had been told as a child that the reason she no longer saw Kenyatta was because Kenyatta went to live with her father, but that she "never really believed that story."
+It was confirmed that Sanders is not Kenyatta's father.
 If convicted of the murder of Kenyatta, the suspects would face a mandatory sentence of life in prison.